-I'm inclined to kill you now, Jack Sparrow, without so much as a word, if you don't lose that grin from your face.
+I'm inclined to kill you now, Jack Sparrow, without so much as a word, if you don't lose that grin from you're face.

 Jack's smile remains.
-Barbossa puts a hand to his cutlass -
+Barbossa puts a hand on his cutlass --

 The woman's blood didn't work, did it?